John is passionate about human and animal rights, social justice, equality, and the environment, and likes to convey that in his writing.

 Can you be confident, aggressive, and also humble?
 Who said, "No, of course not."?
 Yes, you certainly can!
 Unfortunately, humility is often seen as an undesirable attribute.
 Yet, in fact, it is one of the most powerful virtues.
 Too often humility or genuine modesty is tagged as a lack of aggressiveness.

 Newsflash! ...
 It is actually a lack of arrogance.

-Confidence comes from pushing past your limits, through humbling learned experiences, and achievement.
-Humility comes from understanding your responsibilities to others and situations outside your own self
+Confidence comes from pushing past your limits, through humbling learned experiences, and achievements.
+Humility comes from understanding your responsibilities to others and situations outside your own self.

 Success is born out of arrogance, but greatness comes from humility.